frostie/NumberWizard/README.md

 # NumberWizard
-Game created in Unity2D that guesses your number!
+A console game created in Unity that guesses your number between 1 and 1000.